cloud-neutral-toolkit/rag-server.svc.plus/README.md

 make start
 ```

-This launches the server, homepage and panel.
+This launches the server, dashboard and panel.
 Use `make stop` to stop all components.

 The API server also accepts a custom configuration file: